abdoghazy2015/CTF-Write-Ups/ångstromCTF/2023/Web/hallmark/Readme.md

 <br>

-### But as you see, it seems to be filtered so i tried to see the request at burp suite
+### However, as you can see, the content seems to be filtered, so I attempted to examine the request using Burp Suite.

 <br>